stassop/ReactNativeTodo/README.md

 }
 ```

 If this looks confusing, just consider that every `next()` call generates an instruction for Redux Saga in the form of a plain object.
-Those instructions are only executed when passed to the store that is running Redux Saga middleware.
-So don't expect any calls outside of the saga.
-Just call `next()` and compare the resulting instruction object to the expected one.
+Those instructions are only executed when received by Redux Saga middleware, so when testing sagas in isolation, don't expect any effects to actually take place.
+Just call `next()` and compare the resulting instruction to the expected one.

 ```javascript
 import { channel } from 'redux-saga';